Anshu0707/interview-generator/README.md

 # Approach to Question Generation

 - Cohere AI is used to generate technical interview questions by making API calls with a dynamic prompt based on the job title and experience level.
 The prompt requests a list of relevant interview questions with evaluation criteria for each.
-- I am using "command" model of cohere ai which takes up to 10-20 seconds as it is more thoughtful.
+- I am using the "command" model of cohere ai, which takes up to 10-20 seconds, as it is more thoughtful.
 - The API response is parsed to extract the questions and evaluation criteria, which are then displayed on the frontend.
 ---
 # Calibration of Difficulty Level